On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Main Results

-\end{theorem} \paragraph{Discussion}The $\epsilon>0$ in Theorem \ref{theorem: rate of simple graph} is a pre-specified parameter that can be chosen arbitrarily small, making the convergence rate in Theorem \ref{theorem: rate of simple graph} \emph{almost} $\mathcal{O}\left(1/n^{1 - b/2}\right)$.
+\paragraph{Discussion}The $\epsilon>0$ in Theorem \ref{theorem: rate of simple graph} is a pre-specified parameter that can be chosen arbitrarily small, making the convergence rate in Theorem \ref{theorem: rate of simple graph} \emph{almost} $\mathcal{O}\left(1/n^{\min\{1 - b/2,\alpha_2\}}\right)$.
+Here, the Graphon-NDE depends on the equivalence class of $\tW$, whereas the convergence rate is tied to the specific representative used to generate the graphs $\{\mathcal{G}_n\}$.
+Accordingly, the box-counting dimension $b$ reflects the geometric regularity of the chosen representative, which may change under modifications on null sets or measure-preserving rearrangements, rather than being determined solely by the equivalence class.
+To simplify the following discussion, we specifically focus on the case where the initial feature function is Lipschitz continuous ($\alpha_2=1$ in \hyperref[AS3]{AS3}).
+In this setting, the convergence rate is dominated by the graphon approximation error, yielding a rate of approximately $\mathcal{O}\parens{1/n^{1-b/2}}$.
 In contrast to the rate for weighted graphs established in Theorem \ref{theorem: rate of Lipschitz}, the rate for unweighted graphs relies on the complexity of the boundary $\partial \tW^+$, measured by its upper box-counting dimension $b$.
 The more intricate \( \partial \tW^+ \) is, leading to the larger value of \( b \), the poorer the convergence rate becomes.
 For boundaries with box-counting dimension \( b = 1 \) (e.g., smooth curves or piecewise linear segments), convergence is relatively fast at rate \( \mathcal{O}(1/n^{0.5}) \).
 For boundaries with greater fractal complexity, where \( b \in (1, 2) \) (e.g., moderately irregular or self-similar structures such as the hexaflake), convergence slows to \( \mathcal{O}(1/n^c) \) for some \( c \in (0, 0.5) \).
-We note that numerical experiments (see HSBM (hierarchical stochastic block model) and hexaflake graphons in Figure~\ref{fig:multi_graph_experiment}) suggest that our theoretical rate for unweighted graphs may be \emph{pessimistic}, reflecting a worst-case scenario.
+We note that numerical experiments (see hierarchical stochastic block model (HSBM) and hexaflake graphons in Figure~\ref{fig:multi_graph_experiment}) suggest that our theoretical rate for unweighted graphs may be \emph{pessimistic}, reflecting a worst-case scenario.
 Empirically, faster convergence rates are observed.
 In addition, we find that the HSBM graphon appears to yield faster convergence than the hexaflake, likely due to its smaller box-counting dimension.
 This observation is consistent with the trend indicated in Theorem~\ref{theorem: rate of simple graph}, where a larger box-counting dimension corresponds to a slower convergence rate.

 We mention that the graphons for unweighted graphs are discontinuous and prior studies on GNNs \citep{ruiz2021graphon,ruiz2021graphon1,morency2021graphon,maskey2023transferability} lack convergence rates for this case.
 In contrast, our result goes beyond GNNs and establishes trajectory-wise rates for GNDEs over unweighted graphs, using a novel analysis based on the box-counting dimension.